 Section 917.
 Applicability of Ordinance Amendments.
 When an application for either a special exception or a conditional use has been filed with either the zoning hearing board or governing body, as relevant, and the subject matter of such application would ultimately constitute either a land development as defined in section 107 or a subdivision as defined in section 107, no change or amendment of the zoning, subdivision or other governing ordinance or plans shall affect the decision on such application adversely to the applicant and the applicant shall be entitled to a decision in accordance with the provisions of the governing ordinances or plans as they stood at the time the application was duly filed.
-Provided, further, should such an application be approved by either the zoning hearing board or governing body, as relevant shall be entitled to proceed with the submission of either land development or subdivision plans within a period of six months or longer as may be approved by either the zoning hearing board or governing body, as relevant.
+Provided, further, should such an application be approved by either the zoning hearing board or governing body, as relevant, applicant shall be entitled to proceed with the submission of either land development or subdivision plans within a period of six months or longer as may be approved by either the zoning hearing board or the governing body following the date of such approval in accordance with the provisions of the governing body following the time the application was duly filed before either the zoning hearing board or governing body, as relevant.
 If either a land development or subdivision plan is so filed within said period, such plan shall be subject to the provisions of section 508(1) through (4), and specifically to the time limitations of section 508(4) which shall commence as of the date of filing such land development or subdivision plan.